10 Laundry Tips for Clean Cloth Diapers

 - Use the recommended amount of detergent - the amount recommended by the detergent manufacturer, that is!
 Laundering instructions for cloth diapers differ broadly by diaper manufacturer, retailer, and blogger, so it's generally best to follow the instructions included with your laundry detergent.

 - Do not use bleach - it can weaken fabric, and

 in many cases will void the manufacturer's warranty.
-Oxyclean is safe
+Oxiclean is safe

-for cloth diapers, so if you need an extra boost, try a scoop of it
+for cloth diapers, so if you need an extra boost, try some of that instead.

-- Do not use fabric softener as it will create a residue in your diapers and will reduce the absorbency.
+- Do not use synthetic fabric softener as it will create a residue in your diapers and will reduce the absorbency.
 Plant based softeners like Mrs.Meyers are safe once in a while.
 But a little goes a long way and don't use it every load.

-- You should wash your diapers every 2 to 3 days to avoid staining and odour
+- You should wash your diapers around every 3 days.

 dry on medium, rather than hot, or hang in the sunshine - it will